 - Terry Pratchett in interview with the Guardian, 2013.

 Although the landscape of Discworld will undoubtedly change as the brand evolves and screen adaptations such as The Wee Free Men and Watch bear fruit, we are blessed and privileged that Terry Pratchett granted us a little corner to be a part of it, or a at least a small blot on it.
 For us, Terry’s legacy is evident in the surge of curious newcomers to our establishment since his death.
 Little could we have imagined the vast outpouring of admiration that would ripple out unstoppably, resulting in an ongoing wave of devoted pilgrims wanting to share their stories and celebrate his work, or those seeking to discover more about the wonderful world of Terry Pratchett.
-Every day we are introducing new readers to Discworld, and every day we are recounted with humorous and often very personal accounts of how Terry touched readers’ lives.
+Every day we are introducing new readers to Discworld, and every day we are recounted with humorous and often very emotional accounts of how Terry touched readers’ lives.
 We delight in being able to share our story of the many ways he shaped ours.

 We miss the phone calls, rarely beginning with a ‘hello’ but a launch into urgent enquires such as what Vimes would see travelling from point A to B, and the obscure requests for such items as genuine church incense, for his chapel.
 We miss having him round for hearty luncheons, filling his brandy glass and eating bacon sandwiches with pickles – he was certainly fond of a good tracklement.
 We even miss the impassioned beratements for having got a detail inaccurate!
 We could be at the pointy end of a sharp tongue, but fundamentally it was because he cared so very much.
 Terry shepherded us through enough quandaries over the years for us to know that he felt a great responsibility for projects bearing his name and for the people who made them.
 What we make represents his creations, his life’s work… him.
 Things had to be done right.